GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part02.rst

     $ git checkout -b tiny
     Switched to a new branch 'tiny'

-Now create a directory sibling to that of gcc, we will use it to build gcc.
+Now create two directories next to that of gcc, we will use them to build and install gcc.
-This directory is the build tree.
+These directories are the build and install tree.

 .. code-block:: shell-session

     $ cd  ..           # leave source tree
-    $ mkdir gcc-build
+    $ mkdir gcc-build gcc-install

 Now let's configure a minimal gcc with just C and C++ (C++ is required for GCC itself).

 .. code-block:: shell-session

     $ cd gcc-build
-    $ ../gcc-src/configure --prefix=$(pwd)/../gcc-install --enable-languages=c,c++
+    $ ../gcc-src/configure --prefix=$PWD/../gcc-install --disable-multilib --enable-languages=c,c++

 And make an initial build of the whole GCC.
 This step may take several minutes depending on your specific machine.
 The flag to -jN will use all the cpus of